The Healing Kitchen

 Sea salt and organic black pepper to taste

-Organic Homemade Mineral Broth Recipe
+An Every Week Recipe - Organic Homemade Mineral Broth

 “More like an elixir – this simple, traditional veggie stock from The Cancer-Fighting Kitchen is full of immune system supporting and super-hydrating minerals.
 Perfect for the ailing patient, this nutrient dense veggie broth has amazing health properties.” -Rebecca Katz, The Cancer-Fighting Kitchen